By Nwanneka Okorocha

 However, the majority of Nigerians will score our legislators a very poor pass in the discharge of their constitutional duties.
 This assessment is without prejudice to federal or state, but all the 38 legislative houses in the country.
 The counter submission might well be that, “all pots and kettles may be black, but some are blacker than others.”

-This is the import of a political drama playing out currently in Ideato Federal Constituency, Imo State.
+This is the import of a political drama playing out currently in Ideato, Imo State.
 Community leaders there are up in anger at the non- performance of their elected representative in the Lower Chambers of the National Assembly.
-Announcing themselves as the Ideato Democratic Alliance (IDA), they released a well-publicized press statement calling for a review of the process by which their chosen representatives to the House of Representatives have emerged since 1999.
+Announcing themselves as the Ideato Democratic Alliance (IDA), they released a well-publicized press statement calling for a review the process by which their chosen representatives to the House of Representatives have emerged since 1999.

 As 2019 draws nearer, the IDA action is sure to be replicated in several other constituencies around the country.
 That is not to say that their claims can be easily dismissed as empty political posturing.

 Ideato has produced notable political personalities in the past.
 They include Mbonu Ojike of the Eastern Regional Government, whose slogan, “boycott all boycottables,” was a rallying cry of the struggle for independence.
 Dr K O Mbadiwe, “man of timbre and calibre,” and towering politician of the First and Second Republic was a scion of Ideato.
 So also was Collins Obi, who gave Sam Mbakwe a run for his money in the race for Government House Owerri in 1979 and 1983.